-GoodNotes' presentation mode allows you to convert your iPad and iPhone into a digital whiteboard.
-When you connect your device to an external screen or projector via HDMI or AirPlay, presentation mode allows you to hide the user interface and other distracting elements from your audience.
+GoodNotes Presentation Mode allows you to convert your iPad or iPhone into a digital whiteboard.
+When you connect your device to an external screen or projector via HDMI or AirPlay, Presentation Mode lets you hide the user interface and other distracting elements from your audience.

 Mirroring your iPad/iPhone screen to an external screen

 To get started, mirror your iPad/iPhone screen to the external screen or use an HDMI cable.

 Select the desired preference in the Share options